App & Browser Testing Made Easy

 Unlike verification testing, which occurs at every stage in development, validation testing occurs at the end of a specific module or even after the software has been entirely built.
 Its primary intent is to ensure the final product matches the stakeholder and customer requirements.

 Most forms of QA fall under this category.
-All tests, from unit tests to User Acceptance Tests, are Validation tests.
+This includes various types of quality assurance tests, such as unit tests and User Acceptance Tests, which check that the system functions as intended and delivers measurable results.
 Some of the standard tests under this heading:

 All validation tests ensure that a system works as planned by running all its functions and tracking tangible, quantifiable results.